Staff can get involved in a variety of equality and diversity networks.

 We aim to support these networks by:

-If you would like advice on setting up a new staff network, please contact the Equality and Diversity Unit.
+If you would like advice on setting up a new staff network, please contact the Equality, Diversity and Inclusivity Team.

-For more detailed information on the support for staff network members, please read the Staff Networks’ Protocol.
+For more detailed information on the support for staff networks and their members, please read the Staff Networks and Allies Support and Resourcing Guide (staff login required).